telemachus/notes/race-and-racism/racism-a-short-history.md

 was the other way around.
 The Cold War helped the white settler governments to keep down 70% of the population of the country, and the end of the Cold War sped up the end of apartheid.

+## Epilogue: Racism at the Dawn of the Twenty-First Century

+The epilogue sketches out two thoughts.
+First, Fredrickson acknowledges that even though over racist regimes are largely gone, quite a lot of racism remains.
+Second, he argues that much of the worst kinds of discrimination and inequality now arise from religious rather than racist motivations.
+Fredrickson partially unites these two thoughts when he invokes culture rather than race as a currently dominant tool of oppression.
+Fredrickson insists that since the middle of the twentieth century, the world has moved steadily away from open scientific, biological, essentialist racism.
+However, he grants that there is still quite a lot of racism that relies on treating culture in an essentialist manner.
+At the same time, many people have turned to religion to give them the kinds of comfort that pseudo-scientific theories about race used to.
+Finally, I would note the following: Fredrickson claims that religious oppression can be harder to overcome than racial oppression because it is even less amenable to reason and argument, but he also believes that religious oppression frequently offers an escape hatch of conversion.